When to Go

 Consider arriving at the park as soon as it opens.
 The crowds will be the most manageable right after the parks open.
 You will see more attractions with less waiting.
 Enjoy the park for a few hours and then head back to the hotel for some relaxation and naps.
 This is not only good for your child, but you as well.

 Remember to respect the people around you.
 If your child is tired, irritable and screaming at the top of their lungs, don't try to wait it out.
 Yes, you spent a great deal of money, but so did the other folks around you.
 A screaming child means that something is wrong, they may be hungry, they may be wet, or they may be tired.
 Whatever the problem, take the time to remove your child from the situation and fix the problem.
 A few moments with your child can save everyone a great deal of frustration.

-Allow some fun into the schedule rather that continually following a rigid touring plan.
-Let the children play in the fountains at Epcot and the Downtown Disney.
+Allow some fun into the schedule rather than continually following a rigid touring plan.
+Let the children play in the fountains at Epcot and the Disney Springs.
 Go back to the hotel and play in the pool.
 Revisit attractions that your child particularly enjoyed.
 When asked what their favorite part of a trip to Disney was, many small children answer The Pool!

 Thanks to JeffC for his early work on this page.